iampj/secplus601/gcga/chapter11.md

  - Lessons Learned

 ### Understanding SOAR
+A trend in incident response is the use of `Security Orchestration, Automation, and Response (SOAR)` tools to respond to low-level events automatically.

 #### Playbooks
+A steps document for formal procedures to follow for well-known incidents.

 #### Runbooks
+Runbooks implement guidelines documented in playbooks for automated services to handle them. like spam filters on emails n such.

 ---

 ## Understanding Digital Forensics
+Organizations implement digital forensic techniques when collecting information after an incident.

 ### Key Aspects of Digital Forensics

 #### Admissibility of Documentation and Evidence

+ - Tags
+ - Chain of Custody
+ - Legal Hold
+ - Video
+ - Interviews
+ - Event Logs
+ - Sequence of Events
+ - Reports

 #### On-Premises Vs. Cloud Concerns

+ - right to audit
+ - regulatory jurisdiction
+ - data breach notification laws

 ---